 Can I use water to clean my binocular lenses?

-It’s generally not recommended to use water alone, as it may contain impurities that can harm lens coatings.
+Using water alone is generally not recommended, as it may contain impurities that can harm lens coatings.
 If water is necessary, use distilled water and apply it sparingly.
 Always follow up with a proper lens cleaning solution for the best results.

 Is it safe to disassemble my binoculars for cleaning?